 Before we begin, I want to tell you about the editing software that saved me in graduate school.
 I trusted Grammarly with everything from sending the perfect email to my professors to writing my thesis.

 Grammarly is not perfect.
-It catches a lot of errors, but you still need to look at and understand what it is catching.
+It catches a lot of errors, but you still need to look at and understand what it is finding.
 For example, Grammarly may not be the best editing software if you have a paper that includes technical jargon.
 Grammarly is meant to be used by everyone, so there are certain words that it will not understand due to specialized language.
 If you review each change that Grammarly suggests, you should be fine.
 I used Grammarly Premium in graduate school and continue to use it now as a freelance writer.
 I could not imagine my writing without the help of Grammarly, so I wanted to shout them out today.

 The purpose of this article, though, is not to focus on just spelling and grammar.
 I want to branch out to some things that Grammarly will not be able to catch.